JPMorgan Chase & Co. Analysts Give MTU Aero Engines (ETR:MTX) a €280.00 Price Target

-JPMorgan Chase & Co. set a €280.00 ($294.74) price objective on MTU Aero Engines (ETR:MTX – Get Rating) in a report issued on Wednesday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €280.00 ($294.74) price target on MTU Aero Engines (ETR:MTX – Get Rating) in a research note published on Tuesday, Borsen Zeitung reports.

-MTX has been the subject of several other research reports.
-UBS Group set a €232.00 ($244.21) target price on MTU Aero Engines in a research report on Friday, October 28th.
-The Goldman Sachs Group set a €223.00 ($234.74) price target on MTU Aero Engines in a research report on Friday, November 18th.
-Hauck Aufhäuser Investment Banking set a €227.00 ($238.95) target price on MTU Aero Engines in a research report on Wednesday, November 23rd.
-Warburg Research set a €200.00 ($210.53) price target on shares of MTU Aero Engines in a report on Monday, November 21st.
-Finally, Bank Of America (Bofa) set a €215.00 ($226.32) target price on shares of MTU Aero Engines in a research note on Wednesday, November 30th.
+Other analysts also recently issued reports about the stock.
+Berenberg Bank set a €240.00 ($252.63) price target on shares of MTU Aero Engines in a research note on Thursday, November 24th.
+Hauck Aufhäuser Investment Banking set a €227.00 ($238.95) price objective on shares of MTU Aero Engines in a research report on Friday, December 9th.
+Bank Of America (Bofa) set a €215.00 ($226.32) price objective on shares of MTU Aero Engines in a research report on Wednesday, November 30th.
+Jefferies Financial Group set a €250.00 ($263.16) price objective on shares of MTU Aero Engines in a research report on Friday, December 9th.
+Finally, The Goldman Sachs Group set a €223.00 ($234.74) price objective on shares of MTU Aero Engines in a research report on Friday, November 18th.

 About MTU Aero Engines